SRI-CSL/gllvm/README.md

 ```
 Output will be directed to the standard error stream, unless you specify the
 path of a logfile via the `WLLVM_OUTPUT_FILE` environment variable.
+The `AUDIT` level, new in 2022, logs only the calls to the compiler, and indicates
+whether each call is *compiling* or *linking*, the compiler used, and the arguments provided.

 For example:
 ```